 Plasma concentrations of clonazepam at steady state for a once-daily dosage regimen are 3-fold higher than those after a single oral dose; the predicted accumulation ratios for two times and three times daily regimens are 5 and 7, respectively.
 Following multiple oral doses of 2 mg three times daily steady-state pre-dose plasma concentrations of clonazepam averaged 55 ng/ml.
 The plasma concentration-dose relationship of clonazepam is linear.
 The target anticonvulsant plasma concentrations of clonazepam range from 20 to 70 ng/ml.
 Severe toxic effects including increased frequency of seizures developed in the majority of patients with steady state plasma concentrations above 100 ng/ml.

 Routine monitoring of plasma concentrations of clonazepam is of unproven value since this does not appear to correlate well with either therapeutic response or side-effects.

 The mean volume of distribution of clonazepam is estimated at about 3 l/kg.
 Clonazepam must be assumed to cross the placental barrier and has been detected in maternal milk.

 The elimination half-life is between 20 and 60 hours (mean 30-40 hours) and is independent of the dose .

 Pharmacokinetics in special clinical situations

-Based on kinetic criteria no dose adjustment is required in patients with renal failure.
+Based on kinetic criteria no dose adjustment is required in patients with renal impairment.

-Conventional studies of carcinogenic potential have not been conducted with clonazepam.
+No 2-year carcinogenicity studies have been conducted with clonazepam.
 However, in an 18-month chronic study in rats no treatment-related histopathological changes were seen up to the highest tested dose of 300mg/kg/day.